pebencze/42Cpp02/README.md

     std::cout << "Float constructor called" << std::endl;
 }
 ```
+!!! constructors DON´T have a return type, not even const.

 ### Fixed Point Numbers
 - *fixing* the binary point to be at some position of a numeral </b>